Meet Our Members

 Giving Song, LLC

 Giving Song, LLC is a music therapy practice serving central Missouri.
-We are committed to serving with kindness, compassion, and enthusiasm.
+The three pillars of our mission are to educate, heal, and empower!

-Music therapy is the evidenced-based use of music interventions to accomplish individualized treatment goals by a board certified music therapist.
+Music therapy is the evidenced-based use of music interventions to accomplish non-musical treatment goals in the physical, mental, emotional, social, sensory, & spiritual domains.
 Music therapy can promote wellness, improve communication, enhance memory, promote physical rehabilitation, alleviate pain, manage stress and much more.

 Joel has worked with children and families in Missouri for the past 20 years.
 Her work experiences include the Missouri Division of Youth Services, University of Missouri Health Psychology, and Columbia Public Schools where Joel served as elementary Crisis Counselor and then School Counselor, for the past 12 years.
 In addition to her work with children, adolescents, and families, Joel volunteered as a facilitator for SibShops,to support the brothers and sisters of children with disabilities, and as a peer coach with Ultramax running groups to encourage those seeking a lifestyle that incorporates emotional, as well as physical health and wellness.